So, you're ready to retire?

 6. Optimize your investment strategy.

-You can't control future returns, but you can ensure your investments are well-diversified, low-cost, tax-optimal, have an asset allocation appropriate for your circumstances, and are simple enough for you to understand.
+You can't control future returns, but you can ensure your investments are well-diversified, low-cost, tax-optimized, and have an asset allocation appropriate for your circumstances.
 Small differences in these variables can have large effects over time.

 7. Re-assess over time.